Radiotherapy

 • radiotherapy injections, capsules or drinks (radioisotope therapy) - where radioactive liquid is swallowed or injected into your blood

-Treatment is usually given in hospital.
-You can normally go home soon after external radiotherapy, but you may need to stay in hospital for a few days if you have implants or radioisotope therapy.
+Radiotherapy is usually given in hospital.
+You can usually go home soon after external radiotherapy, but you may need to stay in hospital for a few days if you have implants or radioisotope therapy.

 Side effects of radiotherapy